Gregory Doran: TV and books

 Doran contributed to Michael Wood's BBC series In Search of Shakespeare, and filmed a documentary for BBC Four, called A Midsummer Night's Dreaming.

 In 2009, Doran's Shakespeare Almanac was published.

 Personal life

-He and frequent collaborator Sir Antony Sher had, when they entered into a civil partnership in 2005, been together since 1987.
+Doran and his frequent collaborator Antony Sher were in a relationship from 1987, and entered into a civil partnership in 2005.
 They married 10 years after their civil partnership, on 30 December 2015.
 Sher died in December 2021.

 Doran was appointed Knight Bachelor in the 2024 New Year Honours for services to the Arts.

-He appeared as a castaway on the BBC Radio 4 programme Desert Island Discs on 29 June 2025.
+Doran appeared as a castaway on the BBC Radio 4 programme Desert Island Discs on 29 June 2025.